Viton® Seal

 Explosive Decompression

-Description: The seal exhibits blisters, pits or pocks on its surface.
+Description: The o-ring or seal exhibits blisters, pits or pocks on its surface.
 Absorption of gas at high pressure and the subsequent rapid decrease in pressure.
 The absorbed gas blisters and ruptures the elastomer surface as the pressure is rapidly removed.

 Contributing Factors: Rapid pressure changes.
 Low-modulus/ hardness elastomer.